cloudflare/cloudflare-docs/products/bots/src/content/_partials/_bots-heuristics.md

 The **Heuristics** engine processes all requests.
 Cloudflare conducts a number of heuristic checks to identify automated traffic, and requests are matched against a growing database of malicious fingerprints.
-The Heuristics engine immediately gives automated requests a score of one.